victorhusouza/insight_project/README.md

 ## 1. Business Question

-  House Rocket is a fictitious company based on Seatle , WA.
-It is a real state company with a core business of buy, renovated and sell houses or apartments, their CEO in a pursue to maximize their profit are looking for an analysis in their dataset to find the best businesses available to them, buying at a low price, renovate and sell it to a higher price, also want to know what is the best price they could sell to make most profit possible.
+  House Rocket is a fictitious company based on Seatle, WA.
+It is a real state company with a core business of buy, renovated and sell houses or apartments, their CEO in a pursue to maximize their profit are looking for an analysis in their dataset to find the best businesses available to them, buying at a low price, renovate and sell it to a higher price, he also want to know what is the best price they could sell to make the most profit possible.
 He wants the answer for two questions:

      1. Which is the real state that House Rocket should buy and at what price?